elchininet/custom-sidebar/README.md

 ## JavaScript templates

-Some properties, as `name` and `notification`, admit `JavaScript` templates.
+Some config options and item properties, as `title`, `name` and `notification`, admit `JavaScript` templates.
 This templating system is not [the same that Home Assistant implements](https://www.home-assistant.io/docs/configuration/templating).
 It is basically a `JavaScript` code block in which you can use certain client-side objects, variables and methods.
 To set a property as a `JavaScript` template block, include the code between three square brackets `[[[ JavaScript code ]]]`.
 If you don‘t use the square brackets, the property will be interpreted as a regular string.

 The `JavaScript` code will be taken as something that you want to return, but if you have a more complex logic, you can create your own variables and return the desired result at the end.